SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:40 - [Notebook: scipy-stats]: (Last Commit) Similiar to the previous commit reviewed the remainder of the Notebook (subsection - Error).
-Day: 45 proposed reviewing Notebook due to delays and being behind schedule.
-Notebook is now up to date with further explanatory blurbs to better understand concepts (ready to proceed with new content).
-(Introduction) Add blurbs to subsection - Error.
-(Propose) i.
-Doing a t-test on a real-world dataset but for the moment adding to the Appendix (with the option to remove later if deemed appropriate). ii.
-Introducing ANOVA (by way of highlighting the limitations of the t-test (i.e. submitting three or more collections)."
+"DAY:40 - [Notebook: scipy-stats]: (Last Commit) No comment.
+(Appendix) Completed t-test on the real-world sleep dataset.
+The dataset consists of two groups with a before measurement and an after intervention measurement.
+It is tested with a 0.5 confidence level to determine a difference between the two groups (drugs).
+(Propose) Introducing ANOVA (by way of highlighting the limitations of the t-test (i.e. submitting three or more collections)."
 -->
 * End of Semester (Dec 2021):